-Restaurant Le Salama just off the square, offering belly-dance shows
+Restaurant Le Salama just off the square, dining and belly-dance shows

-So this was my Jemaa el-Fna photo tour, hope you liked the tour.
-For more photos on Jemaa el-Fna check out my post The Top Things to Do in Marrakech.
+So this was my Jemaa el-Fna photo tour, hope you liked the views.
+For even more photos on Jemaa el-Fna check out this post: The Top Things to Do in Marrakech.

-And for the souks north of the square check out my post Getting Lost in the Souks of Marrakech.
+For the souks north of the square check out the post Getting Lost in the Souks of Marrakech.

 My trip to Morocco was made possible by Moroccan National Tourist Office, in whose press trip I participated.
 All opinions expressed in this blog post, however, are my own.